ashika-verma/transiter/docs/src/tour.md

 # The Transiter Tour

-The Tour is a grounds-up introduction to Transiter.
+The Transiter Tour is a grounds-up introduction to Transiter.
 You'll learn how to get Transiter running,
     add some transit systems,
     and read data from the API.

-There are some prerequisites for doing the tour:
+There are some prerequisites for the Tour:

-- Go is installed.
+- You have Go installed.

-- You've checked out the Transiter Git repo.
+- You've cloned the Transiter Git repo and are in the root of the repo.

 - You have a Postgres instance to use, or Docker is available.